ima-eky/100-days-of-code-course/day-5/README.md

 ## Output expected

 ```
+Welcome to the PyPassword Generator!
 How many letters would you like in your password?
-2
+3
 How many symbols would you like?
-3
+5
 How many numbers would you like?
 4
-4k78F%!$9
+Your password is +#$%26G%Vm32
 ```